trilogy-group/dotnet/docs/styling-elements.md

 - Background colour (HTML hex value)
 - Text colour (HTML hex value)
 - Font size (pixels)
-- Shape (Box, rounded box, cylinder, folder, person - [Structurizr paid plans only](https://structurizr.com/pricing))
+- Shape (see the [Shape](https://github.com/structurizr/dotnet/blob/master/Structurizr.Core/View/Shape.cs) enum)
+- Border (Solid or Dashed; see the [Border](https://github.com/structurizr/dotnet/blob/master/Structurizr.Core/View/Border.cs) enum)
+- Opacity (an integer between 0 and 100)

 ## Tagging elements

 All elements within a software architecture model can have one or more tags associated with them.
 A tag is simply a free-format string.
-By default, the .NET client library adds the following tags to elements.
+By default, the Java client library adds the following tags to elements.

 Element | Tags
 ------- | ----